 The Chickasha Board of Education believes that in order for students to realize their fullest potential from educational efforts, they should attend all classes when possible.
-Realizing that some absences may beyond a student's control, the board has adopted a policy requiring students to be in attendance a minimum of 90% for the school semester/year.
-It is unlawful for a parent/guardain or other person having custody of a child who is over the age of five and under the age of 18 to neglect or refuse to cause or compel such child to attend or comply with the rules of public schools.
+Every student shall attend school regularly.
+Realizing that some absences may be beyond a student's control, the board has adopted a policy requiring students to be in attendance a minimum of 90% for the school semester/year.
+It is unlawful for a parent/guardian or other person having custody of a child who is over the age of five and under the age of 18 to neglect or refuse to cause or compel such child to attend or comply with the rules of public schools.